Porto, Portugal’s second city and the 2017 best European destination city offers many things to do.

 One of the best things to do in Porto is to take a tour to one of the port houses and discover why Port wine is so important to this region.

 For more about Port wines and the Port lodges to visit in Porto, read our article how to taste amazing Port Wines in Porto

 Soak Up the Views at Dom Luis Bridge

 For exquisite views of the city, stroll along the Dom Luis Bridge.

-This world famous bridge stretches from the Ribeira section of Porto, over the Douro River to Vila Nova de Gaia.
+The large bridge stretches from the Ribeira section of Porto, over the Douro River to Vila Nova de Gaia.

 Opened in 1886, Porto’s iconic bridge once held the record of being the longest iron arch bridge in the world.

 The bridge has two levels.
 An upper level for the tram and pedestrians and the lower level for cars.

 Underneath the bridge is the ancient Ribeira district where you can explore the narrow streets and get a real flavor of local life.